-Garbage (solid waste), for the most part, is dealt with at the regional level through the North Valley Waste Management Association.
-There is a landfill (located on NW 21-21-13-W2M) and transfer station for the citizens and businesses in the District.
+Garbage (solid waste), for the most part, is dealt with at the regional level through the North Valley Waste Management Authority.
+There is a landfill (located on NW 21-21-13-W2M) in the District.
 This landfill will be able to accommodate garbage from future developments and is in good condition.
 Compost and some recycling are also accepted at the landfill.
 Recycling is also offered at SARCAN.
 The District of Katepwa has its own landfill with a 5-10 year capacity.

 Emergency services are mostly centralized in Fort Qu'Appelle.
-The First Nations Healing Hospital is a large contributor the services within the area.
+The All Nations Healing Hospital is a large contributor the services within the area.
 The R.C.M.P. and a volunteer fire department assist with emergencies in the region.
 There are also services available from Balcarres and Indian Head.
 This plan encourages municipalities to explore opportunities to contribute to the emergency services, such as through servicing agreement, off-site fees and onsite fire suppressants for future subdivisions and commercial developments.